csiro-dcfp/pangeo_hpc/README.md

 # Scripts and advice for running Pangeo with `dask-jobqueue` on NCI Gadi
+The recommended approach for using Pangeo on Gadi is outlined here: https://nci-data-training.readthedocs.io/en/latest/_notebook/prep/pangeo.html.
+These scripts and instructions describe an alternative approach using `dask-jobqueue`.

 Users will need to be able to log in to Gadi and request resources under a project.
 New users can sign up here https://my.nci.org.au/mancini/signup/0, but they will need to either join an existing project or propose a new project to be able to access NCI resources.
 Existing users can check their projects here https://my.nci.org.au/mancini/.
 Users will also need to have a github account.